 We have a dedicated time focusing on health and self-care where we explore mindfulness, yoga and relaxation techniques.
 We share a range of healthy snacks and learn about the importance of a healthy balanced lifestyle to maintain our own wellbeing.
 All of children perform in a Nativity, receive certificates in assembly, and participate in trips and visitor experiences to the school.
 They plant bulbs and seeds, watch them grow and help to raise tadpoles from our school pond.
 To support our wider curriculum, we provide regular opportunities for parents and carers to come into school and work with their child, share their work and celebrate successes.
 We keep parents informed and we meet regularly with them to ensure children’s transition into school and through the EYFS is happy and allows them to reach their potential with the support needed.
 This includes transition days, nursery and home visits, stay and play sessions, parent workshops, reports and parent consultations as well as more frequent informal communication to suit individual families.
 We also support the transition into Key Stage 1 for both child and parents.
 We prepare children for Year 1 with visits to their new class, meeting the teacher and ensuring the environments are similar at the end of EYFS and the start of Year 1.
 Parents have the opportunity to meet with new teachers and visit their child’s new learning environment.
 They also complete ‘moving on’ activities with their child throughout the summer term.
 These aim to support the transition for all.
 We are proud that parents often comment on how welcoming and dedicated the team are.
 We pride ourselves to go the extra mile for our pupils and families and endeavour to make each families' time with us as happy, comfortable and supportive as possible.

 Children’s progress is monitored closely from the moment they start, and their journey is tracked throughout the year allowing appropriate support and challenge to be put in place.
 We strive to ensure that all our children’s progress throughout the year is good from their varied starting points.
 Due to this our GLD continues to rise and in individual cases where children do not reach the required standard, their transition into Year 1 is monitored closely to ensure they receive the support to help them progress.
-Evidence in children’s learning journeys support all areas of the EYFS curriculum.
 The impact of our curriculum is measured by assessment procedures which allow us to measure outcomes against all schools nationally and are integral to effective learning and teaching.
-We measure the percentage of pupils achieving age related expectations throughout the academic year and put supportive interventions in place if and when needed to assist children to overcome their stumbling blocks.
-Class teachers use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace.
+We regularly monitor the amount of pupils who are ready to progress to their next stage of learning and put supportive intervention or 'keep up' time in place if and when needed to assist children to overcome stumbling blocks.
+Class teachers use a variety of information including work examples and extensive knowledge of each child to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace.
 We promote a learning environment of making ‘marvellous mistakes’ and recognising that mistake making is vital to the learning process and should be celebrated and made the norm.
 The results of this are children who have a sense of belonging, have a positive disposition to learning and are ready and excited to move through the school successfully.

-Summative assessment compares children attainment to age related expectations using month bands in Development Matters.
-This is tracked using the North Somerset ‘brick wall’ model to ensure rates of progress are at least good for all children, including vulnerable groups such as those with SEND, EAL or disadvantaged.
+Summative assessment compares children's attainment to the Early Learning Goal.
+This is the level of development children should be expected to have attained by the end of the EYFS and is a best fit judgement on their readiness for Y1.
 Our assessment judgements have been moderated both in school and externally with local schools.
-We also partake in local authority moderation which has validated our school judgements.
+We have also partaken in local authority moderation which has validated our school judgements.